matsola/biofertilizer-report/casestudy.md

 The following sections summarize the responses from the (semi-structured) interviews relevant to this study.

-Each interview, along with its questions and answers (summarized), is available in the appendix.
+Each interview and its questions and answers (summarized) are available in the appendix.

 #### The Biofertilizer